-The correct way of using the Azelaic Acid and salicylic Acid
+The correct way of using the Azelaic Acid and Salicylic Acid

 Azelaic acid and salicylic acid are two different skincare ingredients that can be beneficial for various skin concerns.
 When using these acids, it’s important to follow some guidelines to ensure safety and effectiveness.
 Here’s how to use them correctly: